 The point underground where rocks fracture and cause an earthquake is called: a. the focus b. the epicenter c. a seismic wave d. a rift valley Check two characteristics of fold mountains. a.
 Tall b.
 Flat c.
 Rounded d.
 Rugged e.
 Smooth Which of the following is a not a type of plate boundary? a.
 Divergent boundary b.
 Inverted boundary c.
 Transform fault d.
 Convergent boundary What feature is caused by a transform fault? a.
 Volcano b.
 Mountain c.
 Earthquake d.
 Canyon What is measured by the Mercalli scale? a.
 Effects of a volcano b.
 Altitude of a mountain c.
 Temperature of magma d.
 Effects of an earthquake A pahoehoe is a type of: a. glacier b. lava c. crater d. volcanic mountain Which of these are types of mountain? a.
 Volcano b.
 Round c.
 Fold d.
-Block Number these events 1 to 4, in the occur in the formation of fold mo a.
-Weathering and erosion wear b.
-Over time, pressure causes the forming high mountain peal c.
-Two tectonic plates collide at d.
-Heat and pressure at the bount to buckle up. untains. away the mountains. the rocks to fold over, ks. a convergent boundary.
+Block 8 Number these events 1 to 4, in the order in which they occur in the formation of fold mountains. a.
+Weathering and erosion wear away the mountains. b.
+Over time, pressure causes the rocks to fold over, forming high mountain peaks. c.
+Two tectonic plates collide at a convergent boundary. d.
+Heat and pressure at the boundary cause rocks in the crust to buckle up.
 What is the highest peak in the Alps? a.
 Mount Everest b.
 Mount Kosciuszko c.
 Mont Blanc d.
-Cerro Aconcagua 1 On which continent are the R Mountains? a.
-South America b.
-Europe c.
-Africa d.
-North America ocky
+Cerro Aconcagua 1 O^{On} which continent are the Removal and the Remov ocky